-by the Birkhoff average of the local expanding factors:
+as the Birkhoff average of the local expanding factors:

-in analogy with the FTLE expression for 1-D maps \cite{lieb}.\\ Notice that, for generic 2D systems, FTLE (\ref{ftle}) can be calculated by random unit vectors $\mh{w}_0$, since $\dot{\mh{x}}_0$ is typically unknown: in the limits $k\rightarrow\pm\infty$, with probability 1, one gets respectively the largest/smallest Lyapunov exponent (for area-preserving maps, these are equal in modulus and opposite in sign).
+in analogy with the FTLE expression for 1D maps \cite{lieb}.\\ Notice that, for 2D systems, the FTLE (\ref{ftle}) is computed by taking a random unit vector $\mh{w}_0$, since $\dot{\bos{\gamma}}_0$ is unknown: in the limits $n\to+/-\infty$ one gets respectively the largest/smallest Lyapunov exponent (for area-preserving maps, these are equal in modulus and opposite in sign).